-Dan's the man for the Heat, having been the club's most consistent player through the first two seasons of the BBL.
+Dan's the man for the Heat, having been the club's most consistent player through the first three seasons of the BBL.

 A naturally gifted sportsman, Dan Christian could well have pursued a career in rugby league or other sports but for a cricket career that accelerated when he was in his teens.